Getting Help / Advising

 Advising

-Every BACS and BSCS major is assigned an advisor in the CS department.
+Every BACS and BSCS major is assigned a faculty advisor in the CS department.
 You can find their name when you log into SIS.
-This person is a good resource for CS matters but not for other things.
-Your CS advisor is a great person to talk to about CS and computing issues.
-Course selection, career plans, getting into research, etc.
+This person is a good resource for CS matters but not for everything.
+Your CS advisor is a great person to talk to about CS and computing issues, including career plans, getting into research, sub-areas of computing, etc. Other people and sources for getting information are described on this page and also on the “Fall 2024” page linked in the next paragraph.

-What do I do if I don’t hear from my advisor?
-If you haven’t heard anything from your advisor after several attempts, please email cs-office@virginia.edu.
+What do I do if I have a hold I don’t hear from my advisor?
+If you haven’t heard anything from your advisor after several attempts to contact them, please email cs-office@virginia.edu.

 SIS is wrong?
 Missing a class from transfer, something in the wrong “bucket”, etc. please email cs-office@virginia.edu with your name, ID, and situation.
 It is each student’s responsibility to ensure that their academic record as recorded on the SIS is accurate.